-Smart thermostats have been around for a while, but if you’ve waited until now to buy one, that’s good news, because they’ve just gotten better.
+Smart thermostats have been around for a while, but if you’ve waited until now to buy one, that’s good news, because they’ve gotten better and better.
 The latest models truly live up to their name, using impressive algorithms to understand your household’s heating and cooling needs, automatically adjusting the system’s performance to match.
 So if you always wake up at 6:30 a.m., your thermostat can recognize that and get the kitchen warm before you come down for a cup of coffee in your pajamas.
-When everyone heads out for the day, your thermostat knows that too — and you don’t end up heating or cooling an empty home.
-They all have apps, as well, so you can control the temperature from your phone, whether you’re coming back after a long vacation or just finishing up a run and hoping to sweat a little less when you get back inside.
+When everyone heads out for the day, your thermostat recognizes that the house is empty and adjusts the heat or air conditioning in response.
+They all have apps, as well, so you can control the temperature from your phone, whether you’re coming back after a quarantining with family or just finishing up a run and hoping to sweat a little less when you get back inside.

 It has a high-resolution screen, attractive design, and dual-band WiFi connectivity, which reduces interference with other devices and improves overall performance.
 Plus, it comes with a remote sensor that lets you base temperature settings on a room other than the one the thermostat is mounted in.
 (So if you spend most of your time in a kitchen with high ceilings or drafty windows, the sensor helps you keep that room comfortable.)
 This option also has the best integration with voice control systems; it may feel silly, but if you’re in the bedroom and your thermostat is downstairs in the living room, it’s convenient to be able to ask Alexa (or other digital home assistants) to turn the temperature up or down for you.